dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

 ### Introduction to Proof

   * [An Introduction to Proof via Inquiry-Based Learning](http://dcernst.github.io/IBL-IntroToProof/) by [Dana C. Ernst](http://danaernst.com) (Northern Arizona University).
-IBL course materials for an introduction to proof course.
-The first half of the notes are an adaptation of notes written by [Stan Yoshinobu](http://www.stanyoshinobu.com/) (Cal Poly) and [Matthew Jones](http://www.csudh.edu/math/mjones/) (California State University Dominguez Hills).
+Textbook for the transition to proof course for mathematics majors.
+Designed to promote active learning through inquiry.
+Open-source project, free PDF download with low-cost paperback available via [AMS/MAA Press](https://bookstore.ams.org/text-73/).
   * [Introduction to Proof](http://jiblm.org/downloads/dlitem.php?id=56&category=jiblmjournal) by Ron Taylor (Berry College).
 These IBL notes are available from the [Journal of Inquiry-Based Learning in Mathematics](http://www.jiblm.org).
   * [Notes for a Course on Proofs](http://www.jiblm.org/downloads/dlitem.php?id=88&category=jiblmjournal) by Jacqueline A. Jensen-Vallin (Slippery Rock University).
 Another set of IBL notes available from the [Journal of Inquiry-Based Learning in Mathematics](http://www.jiblm.org).
   * [Mathematical Reasoning: Writing and Proof](https://www.tedsundstrom.com/mathematical-reasoning-writing-and-proof) by Ted Sundstrom (Grand Valley State University).
 This textbook is designed for the first course in the college mathematics curriculum that introduces students to the process of constructing and writing proofs.
 This book is included in the approved list of textbooks for the [Open Textbook Initiative](http://aimath.org/textbooks/approved-textbooks/) by the [American Institute of Mathematics](http://www.aimath.org).
 There are also over 100 screencasts that accompany the book.